jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 5. If `labels_limit` is greater than 0, it limits the ground truth values to the specified limit.

-6. It then iterates over the probabilities for each model and limits the number of classes if necessary.
+6. It then iterates over the probabilities for each model and limits the probabilities to the specified labels limit if necessary.

-7. It calculates the Brier scores for each class and stores them in a list.
+7. It calculates the number of classes and initializes an empty list for storing Brier scores.

+8. It determines the number of classes to plot based on the `top_n_classes` parameter.

+9. It retrieves the class names from the feature metadata.

+10. It iterates over each class and performs the following steps:
+    - Initializes empty lists for storing calibration curve values, mean predicted values, probabilities, and Brier scores for each model.
-8. For each class, it calculates the fraction of positives and mean predicted values for each model.
+    - For each model, it calculates the calibration curve and mean predicted values using the `calibration_curve` function.

-9. It checks if an output directory is specified and creates the filename for the calibration plot.

-10. It calls the `calibration_plot` function from the `visualization_utils` module to generate the calibration plot for the current class.

-11. It checks if an output directory is specified and creates the filename for the predictions distribution plot.
+    - If the length of the calibration curve or mean predicted values is less than 2, it appends a zero value to the beginning of the arrays.
+    - It appends the calculated values to the respective lists.
+    - It calculates the Brier score using the `brier_score_loss` function and appends it to the Brier scores list.

-12. It calls the `predictions_distribution_plot` function from the `visualization_utils` module to generate the predictions distribution plot for the current class.
+    - It saves the calibration plot and prediction distribution plot for the current class if an output directory is specified.

-13. Finally, it checks if an output directory is specified and creates the filename for the Brier plot.
+11. After iterating over all classes, it saves the Brier scores plot if an output directory is specified.

-14. It calls the `brier_plot` function from the `visualization_utils` module to generate the Brier plot for all classes.

-15. The function does not return any value.

-Note: The code provided is incomplete and requires the `visualization_utils` module and the `_vectorize_ground_truth` function to be defined elsewhere in the code.
+Overall, the function performs calibration analysis for binary classification models and generates calibration plots, prediction distribution plots, and Brier scores plots for each class.
+The plots can be saved to an output directory or displayed in a window.

 ## Function **`calibration_multiclass`** Overview
 The function `calibration_multiclass` takes in several inputs including a list of model probabilities, ground truth values, feature metadata, output feature name, labels limit, model names, output directory, file format, and other optional arguments.